-A corporate seal can also help protect your company from fraud and misrepresentation.
-For example, if someone tries to forge your company's documents, the corporate seal will help prove that the document is not valid.
+Company seals can also help protect your company from fraud and misrepresentation.
+For example, if someone tries to forge your company's documents, the company seal will help prove that the document is not valid.

 Is There a Difference Between Sealed and Unsealed Documents for a Corporation?

 There is a big difference between sealed and unsealed documents for a corporation.
 Sealing a document means that the document has been officially stamped and authenticated by the company.